JieGroup/GenAI/docs/source/alignment/index.md

 :::{admonition} Exercise
 :class: tip
-Discuss the potential limitations/risks of using an ``arbitrarily obtained'' reward function.
+Discuss the potential limitations/risks of using an ''arbitrarily obtained'' reward function.
 :::